 Table of Contents

 Drivers of Forest Fragmentation 2

 Top Strategies 2

 Recommended Actions 5

-Obstacles & Next Steps 14

-This plan was developed by the Vermont Natural Resources Council (VNRC) with input from man partners including local planning and conservation commissions, selectboards, regional planning commissions, the VT Dept. of Forests, Parks and Recreation, the VT Fish and Wildlife Dept., the VI Dept. of Housing and Community Development, the VT Planners Association, and UVM Extension look like that commonly seen in other portrayed by the media.
-Indeed, the identical houses situated side-by-side.
+This plan was developed by the Vermant Natural Resources Council (VNRC) with input from many partners including local planning and conservation commissions, selectboards, regional planning commissions, the VT Dept. of Forests, Parks and Recreation, the VT Fish and Wildlife Dept., the VT Dept. of Housing and Community Development, the VT Planners Association, and UVM Extension.